h0bb3/log/docs/_posts/2021-05-03-self-evaluation.md

 * Share knowledge and experiences with colleagues
 * Build and maintain relationships and networks, both within and beyond the department or equivalent

-* Joint course development effort for OOP course, hoping to extend this colaboration into the OOA/D course.
+* _Joint course development effort for OOP course, hoping to extend this colaboration into the OOA/D course._
+* _Contributing with course materials for engineering student project courses._

 ### 1.3 My ability to contribute towards operational development is excellent
 Motivate your assessment with examples, using the following criteria: